prorev/prorev.github.io/_posts/2020-01-11-timthumb-php-script.md

 The parameters <code>"w"</code> and <code>"h"</code> specified above are the width and the height of the new thumbnail image.

 There are also other parameters you can use.
-Read more from <a href="http://www.binarymoon.co.uk/projects/timthumb/">here</a>.
+Read more from <a rel="nofollow" href="http://www.binarymoon.co.uk/projects/timthumb/">here</a>.